This is a guide on how to create a generic PostgreSQL peer which you can use for replication in PeerDB.

 2

-Creating a user with permissions and replication slot
+Creating a user with permissions and publication

 Let’s create a new user for PeerDB with the necessary permissions suitable for CDC, and also create a publication that we’ll use for replication.